origin1tech/lokales/README.md

 Barebones i18n localization written in TypeScript.
 Similar to [y18n](https://github.com/yargs/y18n) but with a few improvements, handles errors better preventing corrupt or empty locale files.
 Other than that about the same.

+## New Version 1.1.x

+Fixed graceful exit, ensures write before exit.
+Fix issue where directory isn't created, refactored simplified methods.
+Add method "sync" to synchronize all locales from a primary locale.
+This ensures your primary locale (probably "en") and it's keys exist in all other locales known on your system.

 ## Quick Start

 Initialize using ES5 or ES6/TypeScript Imports.